Caijiacheng/android-ui-lua/README.md

                     test-robot-lib-app-instr:
                                 The Project of instr app to test-robot-lib-app.

-HOW TO RUN the Test:
+3. HOW TO RUN the Test:
-    INSTALL:

         1) install depends:
             MAVEN:
                 http://maven.apache.org/